This Web Page is: King Edward's School (Last revised 1/2/09)

 I could understand why it was one of the most popular works in the

 repertoire.
-This encouraged me to listen
+This encouraged me to

-fascination.
-I also found that several
+and fascination.
+I also found that

-of my friends had a similar embryonic interest in music and this led to
+several of my friends had a similar embryonic interest in music and this led to

 interesting discussions during our leisure time which, in turn, developed one’s